brianhigh/research-computing/lab/01/rescomp_lab1.md

 at the UCI Machine Learning Repository.
 Read the "Data Set Information" and note how the "data differs from the data presented in Fishers article".

-Those interested in some more background on this issue, may want to read:
+Those interested in more background on this issue may wish to read:

 > Bezdek, J.C. and Keller, J.M. and Krishnapuram, R. and Kuncheva, L.I.
 > and Pal, N.R.
 (1999).
 "Will the real iris data please stand up?".
 IEEE